-MBI casings are filled, capped, and plugged with a variety of high-quality ammunition components from well-known brands, but their quality control doesn't end there.
+MBI casings are filled, capped, and plugged with a variety of ammunition components from well-known brands, but their quality control doesn't end there.
 They have several processes to ensure quality in their final output – including QC inspections on the automated loading machinery, function testing performed at regular intervals (ensures effectiveness in a variety of firearms), and visual inspections before packaging.

 Reloader hobbyists know how simple reloading brass can be once you get the hang of it.
 All remanufactured brass does is take that principle and apply it to an industrial scale, with the quality control you would expect from your favorite ammunition manufacturer.
-This is some of the highest-quality remanufactured ammunition on the market today, at a price that simply cannot be beaten.

 What is Reloaded Ammunition?